Madras Cafe: Casting

-Location and sets
+Filming

 Madras Cafe was shot in Malaysia, Thailand, London and India.
 The Sri Lankan scenes of the film were shot in India, where the city of Jaffna and large parts of inner Sri Lanka were recreated.
 "We knew we couldn't shoot this in Sri Lanka, so we shot most of it in Tamil Nadu and Kerala and converted it into a war zone.
 The second part of the film is based in India, which is the politics part," said Sircar.
 The first schedule of the film was shot extensively in southern India.
 The second schedule was shot in Mumbai, outside India and in and around south India.
 Several civil war scenes were shot in Bangkok as light machine gun fire was not permitted in India.
 Real AK-47s, 9mm Berettas and M60s were used, for which special permission was obtained from the local authorities.

 The trailer was released on 12 July 2013.
 The film was also dubbed in Tamil.